mattelisi/PS3192/unsupervised/unsupervised_GMM.revealjs.md

 :::

 :::

 ------------------------------------------------------------------------

 ## Gaussian Mixture Models (GMM)

 -   Each "cluster" is modelled as a Gaussian sub-population with its own **mean** vector and **variance-covariance matrix**.

 -   Each component (sub-population) has a **mixture weight**, which indicates the probability that a randomly selected datapoint belongs to that particular sub-population.

 -   Some advantages over $k$-means are:

     -   [Flexibility in shape]{.underline}: Clusters can vary in size, shape, and orientation.
     -   [Soft cluster assignments]{.underline}: No hard boundaries between clusters.
 Sub-populations can overlap substantially, and each datapoint can have partial membership in multiple clusters (probabilistic assignment).

 -   A GMM provides, for each datapoint, a vector of probabilities representing how likely it is that the it belongs to each cluster (to obtain a "hard assignment" we can pick the highest probability)

+## Fitting GMM: Maximum Likelihood & EM Algorithm

+-   GMM are fitted by maximizing the probability of observing the data given the model parameters (*likelihood*).

+-   This approach is called **Maximum Likelihood Estimation (MLE)** and underlies many statistical methods (e.g., linear and logistic regression).

+-   In practice, GMM likelihood is maximized using the **Expectation-Maximization (EM)** algorithm, an iterative two-step process:

+    1.  **E-step (Expectation)**:\
+        Compute the probability (soft assignment) of each data point belonging to each cluster (similar to assigning points to the nearest centroid in $k$-means).

+    2.  **M-step (Maximization)**:\
+        Update the cluster parameters (mean, covariance, mixture weight) to maximize the likelihood, given the probabilities computed in the E-step (similar to recalculating cluster centroids in $k$-means).

+-   The EM algorithm iterates these two steps until convergence.

 ## Number of clusters & model selection in GMM

 -   A key challenge in Gaussian mixture modeling (GMM) is deciding how many clusters to use.

 -   In addition, we must choose a suitable covariance structure for the clusters.

     -   For instance, clusters may be assumed spherical (uncorrelated), or to share the same variance (more details later).

 -   GMM addresses these choices automatically through model selection criteria.

 -   The Bayesian Information Criterion (**BIC**) is most commonly used:

     -   Models with different numbers of clusters are compared.
     -   The model with the best BIC score is typically selected as the optimal solution.

-## Fitting GMM: Maximum Likelihood & EM Algorithm

-- GMM are fitted by maximizing the probability of observing the data given the model parameters  (_likelihood_).

-- This approach is called **Maximum Likelihood Estimation (MLE)** and underlies many statistical methods (e.g., linear and logistic regression).

-- In practice, GMM likelihood is maximized using the **Expectation-Maximization (EM)** algorithm, an iterative two-step process:

-    1. **E-step (Expectation)**:\
-    Compute the probability (soft assignment) of each data point belonging to each cluster (similar to assigning points to the nearest centroid in $k$-means).

-    2. **M-step (Maximization)**:\
-    Update the cluster parameters (mean, covariance, mixture weight) to maximize the likelihood, given the probabilities computed in the E-step (similar to recalculating cluster centroids in $k$-means).

-- The EM algorithm iterates these two steps until convergence.